 Standstill Agreement.
-The Covered Stockholders are also subject to standstill provisions that generally restrict the Covered Stockholders from acquiring additional equity securities of GPHC (or any rights to purchase equity securities) that would increase such Covered Stockholder's beneficial ownership of GPHC common stock on a percentage basis greater than the percentage held as of the closing date of the Altivity

-Transaction, or otherwise take action to increase such Covered Stockholder's control over GPHC.
-These restrictions prohibit the Covered Stockholders from taking the following actions, among other items:
+The Covered Stockholders were also subject to standstill provisions that generally restricted the Covered Stockholders from acquiring additional equity securities of GPHC (or any rights to purchase equity securities) that would increase such Covered Stockholder's beneficial ownership of GPHC common stock on a percentage basis greater than the percentage held as of the closing date of the Altivity Transaction, or otherwise take action to increase such Covered Stockholder's control over GPHC.
+These restrictions lapsed on March 10, 2011, the third anniversary of the closing of the Altivity Transaction.